CVHvn/RL-Algorithms/Basic_Algorithms/Double-Q-Learning/README.md

 * **Std:** Standard deviation, showing performance stability.
 * **Min/Max Reward:** The worst and best-case scenario returns observed during evaluation.

 As observed from the table, Double Q-Learning demonstrates strong convergence characteristics.
 Because it decoupling action selection from value evaluation using two separate Q-tables, it requires a few more exploratory steps initially compared to standard Q-Learning.
-However, by **10K steps**, the agent completely stabilizes, yielding the maximum optimal mean reward of $8.62$ with a standard deviation effectively dropping to zero ($1.78 \times 10^{-15}$).
+However, by **10K steps**, the agent completely stabilizes, yielding the maximum optimal mean reward of $8.62$.

 ### Compare with Standard Q-Learning & SARSA